natasjaVgestel/natasjaVgestel.github.io/_posts/2019-03-31-day-onehundredeighteen.markdown

 date:   2019-03-31 12:37:39 -0600
 ---
 # Nature - Nothing is wasted:
 Antarctica is beautiful, but it is not an easy life for plants and animals.
-Penguins and seals have to watch for predators, like the [leopard seal](https://natasjavgestel.github.io/blog/2019/03/15/day-onehundredtwo).
+Penguins and seals have to watch for predators, such as the [leopard seal](https://natasjavgestel.github.io/blog/2019/03/15/day-onehundredtwo).

 ![gentoo penguins on Biscoe](/assets/blog_photos/190331/HarshContinent2.jpg)